jasoncolburne/arad/documentation/design/domain-data.md

 - comment: string
 - jargon: string[]

+## Analysis

+At this point, you may wonder what is connecting articles and users; the answer is that there are some user ids we'll need to track to enforce constraints in our application, but that's about it.
+This is why we can split one database into two, quite easily.

+Put more simply, user data lives in the user database, and article data lives in the application database.
+The identity service interacts with the user database, and the other services all use application database.
+Roles are a concept that exist across the ecosystem, but no database interaction with them is required outside identity.
+Thus, we can construct a tight security perimeter, containint all user data in the vertical stack below api that belongs to the identity service.

 ## Data Model

 The data model is composed of entities that represent abstract concepts and concerns related to the real world objects